-A bike share business plan defines the asset ownership and revenue flow between the government and the operator.
+A bike or scooter share business plan defines the asset ownership and revenue flow between the government and the operator.
 It includes the organizational structure: who will be the lead community/implementing agency; the operator; who will own the assets; contracting for hardware, software, operations, advertising, and marketing.
-It provides the information necessary to make informed decisions regarding the timing and parameters of a bike share system launch and describes operation models, costs, finances, issues and implementation steps.
+It provides the information necessary to make informed decisions regarding the timing and parameters of a bike or scooter share system launch and describes operation models, costs, finances, issues and implementation steps.